Holly's mother was diagnosed with Invasive Ductal Carcinoma in early 2019.

 Take Time Out for Meditation

 Once you've got the worry and sadness out, regroup.
 Collect yourself.
 Put each piece in perspective.
-Try a meditation app or put on some nature sounds and take a few minutes to pray if that works better for you.
+Try a meditation app or put on some nature sounds or take a few minutes to pray if that works better for you.

 Talk to a Counselor